DarkEyes/BiCausality/README.md

 [![minimal R version](https://img.shields.io/badge/R%3E%3D-3.5.0-6666ff.svg)](https://cran.r-project.org/)
 [![License](https://img.shields.io/badge/License-MIT-orange.svg)](https://spdx.org/licenses/MIT.html)

 A framework to infer causality on binary data using techniques in frequent pattern mining and estimation statistics.
 Given a set of individual vectors S={x} where x(i) is a realization value of binary variable i, the framework infers empirical causal relations of binary variables i,j from S in a form of causal graph G=(V,E) where V is a set of nodes representing binary variables and there is an edge from i to j in E if the variable i causes j.
-The framework determines dependency among variables as well as analyzing confounding factors before decide whether i causes j.
+The framework determines dependency among variables as well as analyzing confounding factors before deciding whether i causes j.

 Note: The causal relations inferred by this work is not the real causal relations; they are empirical causal relations that needed to be validated.
 Our main goal is to develop an exploratory data analysis tools to pinpoint possible causal relations to support